About The GW Hatchet

-Hatchet Publications, Inc., is managed by a professional general manager and overseen by a board of directors.
-The nine directors are the editor in chief; two other paid staff members; one GW student unaffiliated with The Hatchet; a journalism professor; and four professionals in the fields of law, business and journalism.
+Hatchet Publications, Inc. is overseen by a board of directors.
+The directors include the editor in chief, two other staff members, one GW student unaffiliated with The Hatchet, a journalism professor and professionals in the fields of law, business and journalism.
 The editor in chief serves as president of the corporation.
-The general manager, who is the corporation's treasurer, and general counsel serve ex officio on the board of directors.
+The Hatchet’s business manager, who is the corporation’s treasurer, and general counsel serve ex officio on the Board of Directors.
+Current board members include:

 The Hatchet never publishes information it knows to be false.
-However, in the event of an error, The Hatchet will publish a correction in a subsequent issue and correct the article, editorial, or column on The Hatchet's Web site.
+However, in the event of an error, The Hatchet will correct the article, editorial or column on The Hatchet’s website.

 The Hatchet welcomes comments or complaints about errors that warrant correction or clarification.

-Deadlines for submissions of letters to the editor and guest contributions to the opinions page are Friday at 5 p.m. for Monday issues and Tuesday at 5 p.m. for Thursday issues.
-They must include the author's name, year in school, title (if applicable), e-mail address and telephone number to be eligible for publication.
 The Hatchet does not guarantee publication under any circumstances and reserves the right to edit all submissions for space, grammar and clarity.
-Electronic submissions are preferred.
 All material becomes the property of The Hatchet and may be reproduced only with the written consent of the editor in chief and the originator of the material.

 Advertising and Classifieds